Dessert Chocolate Berry CupsRecipe posted in: Snack

 Does it get any better than being able to eat chocolate on a diet?
 We don’t think so!

-Fruit and chocolate lovers will fall hard for this tasty treat, which features the super sweet combo of chocolate and fruit.
+Fruit and chocolate lovers will fall hard for this tasty treat.
+This diet dessert features the super sweet combo of chocolate and fruit.
 The phyllo cups can be made ahead and stored in an airtight container for up to three days, making this an easy holiday or party dessert.
 Just assemble the rest of the recipe minutes before serving to keep things fresh.

 Healthy hint: Look for whole-wheat phyllo in supermarkets and health food stores.